Topeifeoluwa-2008/PROJECT_TECH4DAV-BATCHA/README.md

 ### First Visualiation
 This dashboard provides a comprehensive analysis of occupation Analysis and sleep Disorder, focusing on daily steps, quality of sleep, sleep disorders, and stress levels.
-The key metrics is displayed using a card visual, cluster column chart and slicer
+The key metrics is displayed using a card visuals, cluster column charts and slicers
 *   Average Daily Steps: The population's daily step count averages 6.82K.
 *   Average Age: The age range centers around 42.18 years.
 *   Total Sample Size: 374 individuals across 11 different occupations.